 Our legal department spoke to us quite firmly about recommending the first option, so now we’re mandated to tell you that it be “unwise” and “unnecessarily confrontational” to carry out such a plan.
-Accordingly, I will present only The first is heavily discouraged, so only instructions for the second and third will be displayed here.
-Remotely deleting a user’s profile is a little passive aggressive, and they may ask you about it.
+Accordingly, I will present only The first is heavily discouraged, so only instructions for the second and third options will be displayed here.
+Remotely deleting a user’s profile is a little passive-aggressive, and they may ask you about it.
 So it is probably worth asking the person about their usage first.

 If you pay for the account and cannot get access, that isn’t fair; a little gentle questioning might be a good first move before kicking anybody off of your account.
 Ask who is using your account and perhaps ask them to log off so you can watch it.
 If the person respects your need for Netflix, they should comply.
 If they don’t, it’s time for Plan A: remote profile deletion.